 }

-Now you still have to plug it in so mojoPortal knows about it.
+You have to plug it in so mojoPortal knows about it.
 Typically, in your external projects you will have a post build event to copy your dlls to the Web/bin.
 You must also create a config file.
-You should keep it in your own project (usually the UI project if you have 3 tiers) under /Setup/ProviderConfig/userregisteredhandlers/ and add a step to your post build event that will copy it to /Web/Setup/ProviderConfig/userregisteredhandlers
+Its recommended to keep it in your own project (usually the UI project if you have 3 tiers) under /Setup/ProviderConfig/userregisteredhandlers/ and add a step to your post build event that will copy it to /Web/Setup/ProviderConfig/userregisteredhandlers

 <?xml version="1.0" encoding="utf-8" ?>